richardgourley/django-wagtail-stepbystep/README.md

 35. **Remove links to welcome page from home page**

-In 'projectfolder/mysite/home/templates/home/home_page.html' you can delete the welcome page css link and 'include' welcome page, and all comments..
+In 'projectfolder/mysite/home/templates/home/home_page.html' you can delete the default welcome page css link and 'include' welcome page, and all comments..

 ```
 ...